jacordero/ESA-audio-sentiment-analysis/README.md

 For more information about training the model and configuration file, please check [training](./docs/Training.md) page.

 ### Retraining
 After training the model, it is possible to retrain it with a different dataset and improve accuracy.
 In order to retrain the model, some parameters should be set in the related configuration file named _retraining_parameters.yml_.
 This information includes the model type, batch size, number of epochs, train, test, and validation data.
-To retrain the model, the follwoing command should be executed in command line:
+To retrain the model, the following command should be executed in the command line:

     python training/model_retrainer.py

-It is good to mention that the dataset should be in the “.joblib” format.To find more about the retraining procedure and specifying the parameters in configuration file, please visit [retraining](./docs/Retraining.md) page.
+It is good to mention that the dataset should be in the “.joblib” format.
+To find more about the retraining procedure and specifying the parameters in the configuration file, please visit [retraining](./docs/Retraining.md) page.
 ### Emotion recognition

 #### Description